 When you’re buying China train tickets online, you’ll notice that the journey duration differs depending on which type of train you choose.

 China train types can be recognized by their letter codes.
 G, D and C trains are high-speed trains, while Z, T and K are slower or overnight trains.

-China’s high-speed trains run between Chinese provincial capitals and first-tier Chinese cities.
-G trains (high-speed trains, standing for gāotiě, 高铁) are China’s bullet trains—the fastest trains with a maximum speed of 400 km/h.
+China's high-speed trains run between Chinese provincial capitals and first-tier Chinese cities.
+G trains (G stands for gāotiě, 高铁) are China's bullet trains—the fastest trains with a maximum speed of 400 km/h.
 Tickets for these trains are the most expensive.

 C trains (chéngjì, 城际) refer specifically to the high-speed EMU trains that run short distances between cities like the 200-kilometer, 30-minute Beijing to Tianjin route.